jeansuh/Hunter-PreHealth/Readme.md

 The output is in the following format:

 ```
-//If the student did not attend the seminar :
+// If the student did not attend the seminar :
 name of the seminar : Did not attend
-//Otherwise :
+// Otherwise :
-duration of stay out of total seminar duration
+name of the seminar : duration of stay out of total seminar duration
 ```

 ### convert-to-xlsx.py